Enether/programming-fundamentals/README.md

 This time we're creating a conflict to be resolved in gitbash :o Editing this god-damned file again to have some conflicits again.
 YOU GUYS DID IT
 Edited in the master branch and This comes from the great DEVELOP branch edited from GitBash(for windows)
+Here are some more changes, from the MASTER branch of course :)